LuanSergio/Dota2RandomHeroes/README.md

 </h1>

 <h4 align="center">
-   A Tool that helps you get a random hero on DOTA 2, <br>
-   with some extra filter features.
+   A Tool that helps you get a random hero on DOTA 2, with some extra filter features.
 </h4>